 - Follow the instructions to complete the reset.

-Once you complete Windows 10 reset, don’t install any software or drivers, instead test your PC for a while.
+Once you complete Windows 10 reset, don’t install any software or drivers.
+Instead, test your PC for a while.
 If the BSoD error appears again, it means that it’s being caused by your hardware.

-Solution 6 – Find and replace the faulty hardware
+7. Find and replace the faulty hardware

-If you installed any new hardware, be sure to remove it or replace and check if that fixes the problem.
+If you installed any new hardware, be sure to remove it or replace it and check if that fixes the problem.
 If the error still persists, we suggest that you perform a detailed hardware inspection and replace the faulty hardware.

-Solution 7 – Check your hard drive for errors
+8. Check your hard drive for errors

-- On your keyboard, press ‘Windows’
+- On your keyboard, press Windows Key + S.

-- In the search box tap ‘cmd’
+- In the search box type cmd, then run Command Prompt (Admin).

 STATUS_SYSTEM_PROCESS_TERMINATED error can be problematic, but users reported that they fixed it by updating Windows 10 or by performing a Windows 10 reset.